AdrianaStoi/Licensing-Capsule/README.md

 ### Wireframe

 * I used Balsamiq Wireframes to create the wireframes for site layout.
-The wireframe can be found here: [Licenisng Capsule-Wireframes]()
+The wireframe can be found here: [Licensing Capsule-Wireframes]()
 * The layout of the site has changed throughout the project development due to time constraints.
 As a result, some of the features originally outlined in the wireframe as the User Profile page are to be implemented in the future.

 ### Database schema

 * In order to create and plan the databse structure, I used [Lucidchart](https://www.lucidchart.com/pages/) to create a Database ER diagram.
-The diagram is available [here - Licenisng Capsule - Database Diagram]().
+The diagram is available [here - Licensing Capsule - Database Diagram]().

 * I applied Object-Oriented Programming principles in the project, along with Django’s Class-based generic views.
 I created three custom models Article, Product Family and Comment and I used Allauth library for the user authentication system.